KawtharE/AddToMyCard/README.md

 			this.set('checked', !this.get('checked'));
 		}
 	});
+The *toggle* function will update the value of *checked* property every time the item is selected or deselected.

-Next, from that model we will be creating a Collection that will be rendred next:
+Next, from the previous Model we will be creating a Collection of Models that will be rendred next in a list:

 	var Items = Backbone.Collection.extend({
 		model: app.Item,